Phoelix-Platforms/Phoelix_Sniper_Bot/README.md

 ## 🎯 Overview

-**Phoelix_Sniper_Bot.pine** is the proprietary analytical engine running natively on TradingView.
+**Phoelix_Sniper_Bot** is the proprietary analytical engine running natively on TradingView.
 Built with Pine Script v6, it scans market structures in real time, isolates high-probability intraday trend setups for Gold and US Oil, and instantly fires off structured alert data to the execution pipeline.

 ---